SpiderLabs/OWASP-CRS-Documentation/making.rst

     SecRule ARGS "@contains <script>" "id:1,deny,status:403,t:lowercase,t:removeWhitespace"

-In many contexts HTML entities might be interpretted and converted back to their ASCII form.
+In many contexts HTML entities might be interpreted and converted back to their ASCII form.
 That would allow us to by pass this rule with something like &lt;sCript >alert(1);</script>.

 .. code-block:: bash

     SecRule ARGS "@contains <script>" "id:1,deny,status:403,t:lowercase,t:removeWhitespace,t:htmlEntityDecode"

 As you can see this type of approach can go on for a while and is why OWASP CRS is important.
-We put our rules out there and continously allow people to test them.
+We put our rules out there and continuously allow people to test them.
 If they find an issue we fix it and the cycle continues.
 This attempt to blacklist malicious attacks is a constant battle, it is always encouraged that you whitelist where available.
 Currently if you look at CRS you'll see there are many XSS rules.
 Each rule may have 5 or 6 different transformations and the operators get more complex all the time.

 Advanced Action Usage
 =====================